SachinKarmani/Supply-Chain-Management-System/README.md

 # Supply Chain Management System

-Here is a draft of a GitHub README for your project based on the information from the uploaded documents:

----

-# Supply and Distribution Management System

 This project is a desktop-based application designed to manage the purchase and distribution of products from suppliers to customers efficiently.
 It utilizes a relational database for managing stock and purchase orders, quotations, invoices, payments, and more.

 ## Table of Contents